scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Heavy Weapons Expert**
 You may take a move action in between actions of a channeled ability without breaking the channeling effect.

+**Lucky**
+Once per encounter you may change a success to a Triumph or a Disaster to a failure.

+**Fated**
+Increase your maximum Fate Points by 2.

+**Type A Mind**
+Your damaging spells have Maim.
+Non damaging spells have -1 Successes.

+**Type B Mind**
+Non damaging spells have +1 Success.
+Damaging spells cannot critically hit.

 **Quick Draw**
-If you are not suprised, add 2 extra dice to the initiative bag during the first round of combat.
+If you are not suprised, add 3 extra dice to the initiative bag during the first round of combat.

 **Desperate Measure**
 Before initiative is drawn for this turn you may choose to use this feat to imediately take a turn if you have not taken one this round.
 Remove an initiative die of your color out of the bag and take your turn as normal.
 You must take a long rest before you can use this feat again.